The other day I got an email from Meg, a reader of MoneyPantry, wanting to know how she could start a free blog to make money with.

 1. Contextual Ads

-There are many different ways you can make money with your blog which I cover below, but the easiest and most newbie friendly way is Google Adsense and other contextual ad programs.
+There are many different ways you can make money with your blog which I cover below, but the easiest and most newbie-friendly way is Google Adsense and other contextual ad programs.

 Various technologies (or more specifically contextual ad programs) exist to push automatically dynamic advertisements that are relevant to your blog content.

 To get started, simply sign up with Adsense (it’s free).
-Once you are approved, login to your account, copy your Adsense code and paste it in your blog where you want the ads to appear.
+Once you are approved, login to your account, copy your Adsense code and paste it into your blog where you want the ads to appear.
 It’s that easy!